about habitat uniting church

 The Habitat office and Spirituality Centre is based in Hawthorn where throughout the week people engage in programs, workshops and activities.

-Kew is the home of the Boorondara Community Outreach ministry supporting isolated people with live with mental illness and of a Korean congregation.
+Kew is the home of the Boroondara Community Outreach ministry supporting isolated people who live with mental illness and of a Korean congregation.

 Canterbury is where we worship in our stunningly refurbished church.

 Habitat Uniting Church is grounded in the Christian tradition and seeks relationships of mutuality and trust with community partners.

 The Christian Church is called to embody God’s loving presence and, inspired by the Holy Spirit, to participate in the extension of Christ’s ministry and consciousness in the world.
 Habitat Uniting Church seeks to participate in the life of God by creating a habitat in which to share God’s hospitality.